December 26, 2017

 Make sure you let people know how to contact you once the workshop is over and watch those leads roll in.

-Facebook groups & social media can be a great way to connect to people searching for services, even if they aren’t ready to pull the trigger on hiring help.
+Social media, especially Facebook groups, is a great way to connect to people searching for services, even if they aren’t ready to pull the trigger on hiring help.
 The best part is that you’re able to instantly check in on what’s being discussed and the exact problems your audience is facing.

 Taking the “give, give, get” approach is a good business (and life) habit that will cement your reputation as a valuable contributor.
 Even if the original poster isn't ready for your services, someone else may be interested in that same topic later and stumble upon the conversation months down the line.
 Don't you want your response to be the most helpful one in the replies, so they come to you for more?

-Want a quick tip?
-Simply do a keyword search within the Facebook group to find questions you can answer.
+Hot tip: Do a keyword search within the Facebook group to find questions you can answer.
 If you're a graphic designer, for example, search that keyword within the group and you'll find all the members posting their questions about graphic design.
 Jump in and answer the original poster's questions and be helpful (not salesy!).
 Eventually, members will start to see you as an authority in your field and as a go-to person for the service you’re providing.

 Forming relationships with business owners who offer similar or adjacent services is a great way to create a sense of community where you can bounce ideas off of each other, share stories and tips, and ask for general advice.

-You might be surprised at how much these connections will benefit both of you.
-There are times when I’m overbooked, and other times when some potential clients aren’t a great fit.
-I’m able to refer these leads to my “competition,” and these leads nearly always remember the kindness I served them with.
-My competition turns into collaborators, and the lead turns into a referral source, even though they didn’t end up working with me.
+You might be surprised at how much these connections will benefit both of you!
+There are times when we’re overbooked, and other times when some potential clients just aren’t a great fit.
+We’re able to refer these leads to our competition, and these leads nearly always remember that gesture of kindness.
+Our competition turns into collaborators, and the lead turns into a referral source, even though they didn’t end up working with us.
 It’s a win-win!

 What's been the most effective way of getting new clients in your business?
 Hop to the comments and let me know!
 And if you’re looking for a resource that covers everything you wanna know about finding, landing, and keeping your dream clients, check out our Clients On Tap® course!